Proximity-induced Rashba spin-orbit interaction in BaMnO$_\text{3}|$KTaO$_\text{3}$ heterostructure for antiferromagnetic spintronics: Results and Discussion

-\Cref{fig:fatband} shows the heterostructure bands near the Fermi level with the orbital characters of Mn $d_{xy}$, Mn $d_{yz}$, Mn $d_{zx}$, Mn $d_{x^2 - y^2}$, O $p_{y}$, and Ta $d_{xy}$ highlighted in (a), (b), (c), (d), (e), and (f), respectively, suggesting a clear dominance of Mn $d$ orbitals in the valence and the conduction bands.
+as seen in \cref{fig:fatband}(c), \ref{fig:fatband}(d), \ref{fig:fatband}(e), and \ref{fig:fatband}(f) representing the orbital characters of Mn $d_{xy}$, Mn $d_{yz}$, Mn $d_{zx}$, Mn $d_{x^2 - y^2}$, O $p_{y}$, and Ta $d_{xy}$, respectively, suggesting a clear dominance of Mn $d$ orbitals in the valence and the conduction bands.
 The highly dispersive valence band maximum corresponds to O $p_y$ orbitals.
 The Ta-$d$ orbitals exhibit their presence at an elevated energy in the conduction bands, establishing a proximity-induced Rashba-like splitting in the BaMnO$_3$ part of the heterostructure.

 After ascertaining that the proximity of Ta $5d$ orbitals with strong spin-orbit interaction induces substantial spin-orbit interaction in Mn $3d$ orbitals, we examine the exact nature of the Rashba-like interaction in the system.